-Many artists do freelance work while continuing to hold a full-time job until they are established as professional artists.
-Others freelance part time while still in school, to develop experience and to build a portfolio of published work.
+Many artists do artwork while continuing to hold a full-time job until they are established as professional artists.
+Others work as an artist part time while still in school, to develop experience and to build a portfolio of published work.

-Freelance artists try to develop a set of clients who regularly contract for work.
-Some freelance artists are widely recognized for their skill in a specialty, such as illustrating children’s books or cartooning.
-These artists may earn high incomes and can choose the type of project they undertake.
+Self-employed and freelance artists try to establish a set of clients who regularly contract for work.
+Some of these artists are widely recognized for their skill in a specialty, such as illustrating children's books or cartooning.
+They may earn high incomes and can choose the types of projects they undertake.

 Median annual wages for craft and fine artists are as follows:

 Earnings for self-employed artists vary widely.
 Some charge only a nominal fee while they gain experience and build a reputation for their work.
-Others, such as well-established freelance fine artists and illustrators, can earn more than salaried artists.
+Those artists who are well established can earn more than salaried artists.

-Employment of craft and fine artists is projected to grow 2 percent through 2024, slower than the average for all occupations.
+Overall employment of craft and fine artists is projected to grow 8 percent over the next ten years, about as fast as the average for all occupations.

-Employment growth of artists depends in large part on the overall state of the economy, because people usually make art purchases when they can afford to spend the money.
-During good economic times, more people and businesses are interested in buying artwork; during economic downturns, they generally buy less.
+Employment growth for artists depends in large part on the overall state of the economy and whether people are willing to spend money on art, because people usually make art purchases when they can afford to spend the money.
+During good economic times, people and businesses are interested in buying more artwork; during economic downturns, they generally buy less.
 However, there is always some demand for art by private collectors and museums.

-Job growth for craft artists may be limited by the sale of inexpensive, mass-produced items designed to look like handmade American crafts.
+Job growth for craft and fine artists may be limited by the sale of inexpensive, machine-produced items designed to look like handmade American crafts.
 A continued interest in locally made products and crafted goods will likely offset some of these employment losses.

-Because the demand for artwork depends on consumers having extra income to spend, many of these artists will find that their income changes as does the overall economy.
+Because the demand for artwork depends on consumers having extra income to spend, many of these artists will find that their income changes alongside the overall economy.
 Only the most successful craft and fine artists receive major commissions for their work.